Image

 Test your drinking water regularly.

-It is important to test your private well or spring for contaminants regularly to make sure that it is safe to drink.
-If you are on public water, the Health Department recommends testing for lead.
+If you get a water bill, you are on public water.
+The Health Department recommends testing your water for lead.
 Learn about testing recommendations for public water

 • Inorganic chemicals (Kit C) $100 – test every five years